apache/spark/docs/streaming-programming-guide.md

 {:.no_toc}

 <span class="badge" style="background-color: grey">Python API</span> As of Spark {{site.SPARK_VERSION_SHORT}},
-out of these sources, *only* Kafka, Flume and MQTT are available in the Python API.
-We will add more advanced sources in the Python API in future.
+out of these sources, Kafka, Kinesis, Flume and MQTT are available in the Python API.

 This category of sources require interfacing with external non-Spark libraries, some of them with complex dependencies (e.g., Kafka and Flume).
 Hence, to minimize issues related to version conflicts